 The Childrens Farm Park (6 miles)

 The Childrens Farm Park

-Found within the Llanfair Slate Caverns park (see separate listing).
-Visit Floss the donkey and her friends, various pigs, rabbits, calves, ducks, hens, small pigmy goats and many other birds and animals too - all indoors.
+Found within the Llanfair Slate Caverns Park.
+Visit Floss the donkey and her friends: various pigs, rabbits, calves, ducks, hens and many others too, all indoors.
+Plus their new arrivals 10 baby pigmy goats!

 Llanfair Slate Caverns (6 miles)

 Llanfair Slate Caverns

 Descend Jacobs ladder and wonder through the tunnels and chambers, and look for the old drilling holes, and the likeness of a human face in the mighty no 6 cavern.
 As you emerge from the caverns, you face the breathtaking view of Cardigan Bay.

 Audio presentation tour also with special lighting and sound effects.
 Plus Adventure playground, Panning for Gold, Pottery Painting, Metal Detecting.

 YOU can: zip through the air, swing from a trapeze and tip toe across a high wire.
 Just some of the breathtaking challenges waiting for you, all outside on the beautiful North Wales coast.
 This is where the fun starts and YOU really can do it!